wesleyZero/wesleyZero/README.md

 ### Thanks for visiting 🛸
 I'm an undergraduate student at UC Santa Barbara in Chemical Engineering.
 Graduating June 2024.
+Looking to start a career in software engineering as a python developer.
+This is my [resume](https://github.com/wesleyZero/wesleyZero/blob/main/JohansonWesley_ResumeV3.pdf)

 <br/>